drocheam/optrace/docs/source/details/tracing.rst

 The parameters :math:`x_t, y_t, z_t` are derived from equation :math:numref:`pt`.
 To determine the position of the intersection, the root of the scalar function :math:`G` must be identified.
-Suitable for this task are typical optimization algorithms.
+Methods suitable for this task are typical optimization algorithms.
 However, these algorithms often lack guaranteed convergence.

 To address this issue, the raytracer employs the Regula-Falsi method.
 This method is a straightforward iterative approach that guarantees superlinear convergence